solana-mobile/mobile-wallet-adapter/spec/spec.md

 This method attempts to put the current session in an authorized state, with privileges associated with the specified `auth_token`.

 On success, the current session will be placed into an authorized state.
-Additionally, updated values for `auth_token`, `addresses`, and/or `wallet_uri_base` will be returned.
+Additionally, updated values for `auth_token`, `accounts`, and/or `wallet_uri_base` will be returned.
 These may differ from those originally provided in the [`authorize`](#authorize) response for this auth token; if so, they override any previous values for these parameters.
 The prior values should be discarded and not reused.
-This allows a wallet endpoint to update the auth token used by the dapp endpoint, or to modify the set of authorized account addresses without requiring the dapp endpoint to restart the authorization process.
+This allows a wallet endpoint to update the auth token used by the dapp endpoint, or to modify the set of authorized account addresses or their labels without requiring the dapp endpoint to restart the authorization process.

 If the result is `ERROR_AUTHORIZATION_FAILED`, this auth token cannot be reused, and should be discarded.
 The dapp endpoint should request a new token with the [`authorize`](#authorize) method.
 The session with be placed into the unauthorized state.